-In our opinion, the financial statements referred to above present fairly, in all material respects, the assets, liabilities and net assets of Tennessee Justice Center, Inc. as of December 31, 2013 and 2012 and its revenues, expenses and other changes in net assets for the years then ended in accordance with the modified cash basis of accounting as described in Note 1.
+In our opinion, the financial statements referred to in the first paragraph present fairly, in all material respects, the assets, liabilities and net assets of Tennessee Justice Center, Inc. as of December 31, 2014 and 2013 and its revenues, expenses and other changes in net assets for the years then ended in accordance with the modified cash basis of accounting as described in Note 1.